deliveroo/roo_on_rails/README.md

 1. `Rack::Timeout`: sets a timeout for all requests.
 Use `RACK_SERVICE_TIMEOUT` (default 15) and `RACK_WAIT_TIMEOUT` (default 30) to customise.
 2. `Rack::SslEnforcer`: enforces HTTPS.
 3. `Rack::Deflater`: compresses responses from the application, can be disabled with `ROO_ON_RAILS_RACK_DEFLATE` (default: 'YES').

+### Database configuration

+The database statement timeout will be set to a low value by default.
+Use `DATABASE_STATEMENT_TIMEOUT` (milliseconds, default 200) to customise.

 ## Contributing